FormatArc CSV to JSON conversion resultFormatArc CSV to JSON conversion result

 Carol Williams,carol@example.com,Engineering,2024-03-10

-The first row is usually the header, defining column names.
+The first row is usually the header.
 Each subsequent row is a record.
-Fields are separated by commas (though semicolons and tabs are also common in some locales).
+Fields are separated by commas — but the format has well-known quirks:

 • Fields containing commas must be wrapped in double quotes: "Smith, John"